 Especially now, when the real estate slump is keeping staff count on the low side, he appreciates not having to pay for idle or low-traffic lines.

 Business continuity aside, Lannon has gained other benefits from onSIP.
 He now dials his seven extensions by two-digit numbers, including the one in Virginia.
 He can work at home without missing calls, since onSIP can ring two or more phones at once if they’re registered to the same SIP number.
 He also likes getting voicemails in his email box; "My emails hit me at home the same way they do in the office."

 What about money?
 "Oh yes, money.
 It’s a significant discount," Lannon remembers.
 His monthly Verizon bill came in between $400 and $600, he says, while he’s spending about $100 now, automatically drawn via credit card.

 Most calls to Northshore Paralegal are for service or questions related to accounting, and are routed by front-end voice menu.
 While the system ensures that all calls are answered by ringing multiple phones simultaneously, Lannon is thinking of adding onSIP’s ACD application; this will automatically route callers to the next available staff person.
-And while the Web-based setup he used a year ago took a fair amount of handholding (he credits Mike Oeth, Junction Networks’ CEO, with helping him get running) he notes that Junction Network’s new onSIP GUI should make self-provisioning much easier.
+And while the web-based setup he used a year ago took a fair amount of handholding (he credits Mike Oeth, OnSIP CEO, with helping him get running) he notes that OnSIP's new Admin Portal should make self-provisioning much easier.